Kaggle/kaggle-api/README.md

 # Kaggle API

+Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python.

 ## Installation

-Ensure you have Python 3 installed.
+Ensure you have Python 3 installed and the package manager `pip` installed.

-Clone this repo by running `git clone https://github.com/Kaggle/kaggle-api.git`.

-Run `python setup.py install`.
-Then navigate to the location where your Python package manager stores scripts (e.g. `C:\Anaconda\Scripts`) and find `kaggle.exe`.
+Run the following command to access the Kaggle API using the command line:

+`pip install kaggle`

-Within that folder (or adding that folder to your system path), run `kaggle` followed by the desired command as shown in the examples below.
+You can now use the `kaggle` command as shown in the examples below.

 ## API credentials

-To use the Kaggle API go to `https://www.kaggle.com/<username>/account` and select 'Create API Token'.
-This will trigger the download of kaggle.json, a file containing your API credentials.
+To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
+Then go to `https://www.kaggle.com/<username>/account` and select 'Create API Token'.
+This will trigger the download of `kaggle.json`, a file containing your API credentials.
 Place this file in the folder `<your user home directory>/.kaggle` (e.g. `C:\Users\<username>\.kaggle`).

+For your security, ensure that other users of your computer do not have read access to your credentials.
+On Unix-based systems you can do this with the following command:

+`chmod 600 <your user home directory>/.kaggle/kaggle.json`

+## License

+The Kaggle API is released under the Apache 2.0 license.

 ## Competitions

+The API supports the following commands for Kaggle Competitions.

 ### List competitions